Cost Considerations in Psychedelic Therapy

 Psychedelic-assisted psychotherapy with mental health specialists might be with one therapist, or a second therapist during the medicine session.
 One or both of those people, or a third therapist, in some cases your own ongoing therapist, will help you integrate the medicine experience beyond the chemical activity in your body to apply it to your ongoing mental health practice.
 How much each of the people may charge per hour depends on their training, experience and overhead in the area in which they live.
 Their hourly jobs, which are often as small business owners, are to help support you in your transformation from suffering and trauma to not needing a constant medication and a chance of an improved quality of life.

-Many find benefit in the psycholytic dose where you’re able to work on that newfound cognitive flexibility in a therapy session, while others find that the psychedelic approach, where you talk before and after the medicine while experiencing its acute effects.
+It turns out, in that 15 minute medical visit, it takes just as long for your medical provider to refer you to a psychotherapist as it does to write a prescription for Zoloft, Spravato, or generic ketamine with a huge markup.
+Many find benefit in the psycholytic dose where the psychotherapist is able to work with newfound cognitive flexibility in a therapy session, while others find that the psychedelic approach, where you talk before and after the acute medicine experience.
 The therapist/s may also sit with you in every medicine session, or just in the preparation and integration sessions.
-Some study has been done on types of psychotherapy practices that may work during a window period after taking the medicine, such as CBT, Internal Family Systems, and non-directive approaches.
+Some study has been done on types of psychotherapy practices that may work during a window period after taking the medicine, such as cognitive behavioral therapy.
 To be a psychotherapist in the US requires at least a Masters Degree in most cases.
 Psychotherapists at the Masters level are required to be licensed by most states as Counselors, Marriage and Family Therapists, Social Workers, Creative Arts Therapists or Nurse Practitioners.

 Random news here- CA just voted to pay fast food workers $20 an hour.
-Wild that university plus 2 years, then 2-3 years supervision for licensure, then specialized training at MAPS, PRATI, Sage, and CIIS at $10k or so per program that it took for that person to help you through what may be your most vulnerable and transformative experience in healing has a take-home pay ten dollars above a fast food worker.
+Wild that university plus 2 years, then another 2-3 years of clinical supervision for licensure, then specialized training at MAPS, Fluence, PRATI, Sage, and CIIS at $10k or so per program, then clinical supervision for THAT.
+It took at least that for that person to help you through what may be your most vulnerable and transformative experience in healing.
+And they have a take-home pay ten dollars above a fast-food worker.
 Mad props to workers.
 Therapists are also workers.
 Therapists aren’t “above” fast-food workers.
 But it seems like a question of pay for skilled vs unskilled labor, especially considering what it takes to do the work and the number of people willing to do the work.
-Fast-food workers need to be able to access psychedelic therapy as much as any one else.
-Psychotherapists have specialized training at the graduate level with ongoing continuing education requirements to achieve and maintain licensure, with speciality training in psychedelics beyond that.
+Fast-food workers need to be able to access psychedelic mental health therapy as much as any one else.
+Psychotherapists have specialized training at the graduate level with ongoing continuing education requirements to achieve and maintain licensure, with specialty training in psychedelics beyond that base training.
+There is a minimum of what they have to charge per hour to be able to do this important work with you.

-I wonder what value the humans that are called to do THIS work are given in all of those minor policy details that are actually very important to the quality of life of the person providing mental health support, and how their very important work is supported.
+I wonder about the value the humans that are called to do this work are given in all of those minor policy details that are actually very important to the quality of life of the person providing mental health support, and how their work is supported.
 Should they make $800 an hour?!
 But also, should they do it for free?!
-Their personal branding, online clout, or the branding of their educational or professional background, their office location or decor– is not what makes them more or less valuable (or effective) in this process.
+Their personal branding, online clout as defined by likes and subscribes, or the branding of their educational or professional background, their office location or decor– is not what makes them more or less valuable (or effective) in this process.
 Whether this happens at a retreat, in a fancy designer office, or in community mental health or via telehealth - these folks have very specialized training in order to do their work.
 How much do THOSE workers need to make?
+And many of us learn from indigenous world heritages spanning thousand of years which are on the verge of collapse.
+How much do our teachers need to make and how are these elder practitioners and world cultures supported?

-Ketamine as a generic medicine from an accredited compounding pharmacy is as affordable as those pharmacies decide to sell it based on their overhead and the supply and demand of the medicine, and has not been shown to be inferior to the brand released by J & J. It seems to work even better with a supportive wisdom approach, with psychedelic-assisted psychotherapy being one approach studied by various fields employing various medicines since the late 1800’s.
+Ketamine as a generic medicine from an accredited compounding pharmacy is as affordable as those pharmacies decide to sell it based on their overhead and the supply and demand of the medicine, and has not been shown to be inferior to the brandname variant of esketamine released by J & J. It seems to work even better with a supportive wisdom approach, with psychedelic-assisted psychotherapy being one approach studied by various fields employing various medicines since the late 1800’s.

-It’s a great convo to have, especially considering the various strikes happening around the country and around the world as society is deciding the value of our roles and gifts balanced with the possibility of making a living in 2024 and beyond.
+This feels like a necessary conversation to have, especially considering the various strikes and lawsuits happening around the country and around the world as society is deciding the value of our roles and gifts.
+This discussion requires self-advocacy and collective bargaining, or we risk being assigned a value by the Billionaire class.

 Updated cost-effectiveness of MDMA-assisted therapy for the treatment of posttraumatic stress disorder in the United States: Findings from a phase 3 trial (Marseille, et al, 2022)